MinNq/coding-practice/Genetic Linear Regression/notes.md

 # Adaptive mutation
 I implemented an adaptive mutation rate schedule.
 The mutation rate will be tuned a little bit higher when a decrease in best-performance is detected and vice versa, starting from generation 5.
+This will eventually keep the mutation rate at around 0.3, which is a good rate for <code>n_weights = 10</code>.

 # Notes